-Using PE 162 C, CRN 30221 for an example (see above), we learn that there are 6 available seats and no waitlist.
-The detailed information also lists the class-meeting time, location, instructor, starting date and ending date.
+Using COUN 100 C, CRN 12338 for an example (see above), we learn that there are 5 available seats and a waitlist capacity of 5.
+The detailed information also lists the class-meeting time, location, instructor, starting date, and ending date.
 All very valuable.

 Because of this extra information, viewing “closed” courses may actually be a more-viable method of finding classes with space available.
 This is especially true as the start of the semester approaches, and even more so on the first day (or first few days) of classes.

 See the FAQ below for more information, including why you might not be able to add a class that appears to have space available.

 Options For Viewing the Schedule

 The searchable class schedule says that 6 seats are available, but it is listed as “closed” and when I try to add it, myGateway says I need to obtain an add authorization code from the instructor.
 Why?

 There are two primary reasons for this: either the class has already begun; or, someone dropped and myGateway has offered the seat to someone on the waitlist and is waiting on a response.
 It’s also important to note, that courses close for registration at midnight on the day the class begins.
 So, a class that has it’s first meeting at 7 p.m. on a Monday, will be unavailable without an add code beginning at 12:00 that day.
 This is true regardless how many seats are “available” according to the computer.